sakshirwt01/Netflix-Content-Analysis-using-SQL/README.md

 * Duration
 * Genre

-## 🧹 Data Cleaning

-Before performing analysis, the following data-cleaning steps were completed:

-* Identified missing values in the Director column.
-* Identified missing values in the Country column.
-* Replaced NULL values with "Unknown".
-* Verified that no missing values remained in the cleaned columns.

 ## 📊 Business Questions Solved

 1. How many Movies and TV Shows are available on Netflix?